 Australian Pencil History

 The first documented mention of a pencil factory in Australia was on 7 December 1928 in The Sydney Morning Herald.
-Mr A. S. Peters, who ran the Royal Ensign Pencil Works from Manchester in the UK visited Sydney and declared that a pencil factory could be established in Sydney if testing on local wood varieties found a suitable wood for local manufacture.
+Mr A. S. Peters, who ran the Royal Ensign Pencil Works from the UK, visited Australia and declared that a pencil factory could be established in Sydney if testing on local wood varieties found a suitable wood for local manufacture.
+Despite this declaration, Royal Ensign Pencil Works never opened any office or factory in Australia.

-Testing on local woods was indeed completed—with articles from May 1931 stating the Forest Products Division had been engaged to trial a number of Australian timbers to see if they would be suitable for pencil manufacture.
+Testing on local woods was completed—with articles from May 1931 stating the Forest Products Division had been engaged to trial a number of Australian timbers to see if they would be suitable for pencil manufacture.
 Reports suggest that the search for a suitable Australian timber was unsuccessful, with articles from The Herald in 1947 stating that more than 32 types of Australian wood had been tested, but none were satisfactory.
-It seems that all early pencils produced in Australia were made using American cedar.
+Australian wood was never used in Australian-made pencils, with both Columbia and Royal Sovereign importing American incense cedar slats for production.

 Columbia Pencil & Crayon Co.
 Pty.
 Ltd.